Applied Part 3. Project Constitution: First Rules Referendum

 If this line cannot be formulated, the local case has not yet yielded a transferable principle — return to it before moving to capstone/.

-Transfer to capstone/constitution.md two immutable_principles, one mutable_rule, and a short governance_protocol.
-If you made proposal.md, leave in capstone/README.md one line with the reason for the rule's appearance.
-Do not transfer the full agent referendum if it was not run.
+Transfer two immutable_principles, one mutable_rule, and a short governance_protocol to capstone/constitution.md.
+If you made a proposal.md, leave one line in capstone/README.md with the reason the rule appeared.
+Do not transfer the full agents referendum if it was not run.

 immutable_principles: